Show do Milhão: Format

-Contestants were allowed to stop and take the money after seeing every question.
-At the end of each game, the contestant in control chose the next player by drawing a number in the same procedure as at the start of the show.
+Contestants were allowed to stop and take the money after seeing all the questions.
+At the end of each game, the contestant in control chose the next player by drawing a number.
+This was done in the same way as at the start of the show.

 The rules changed slightly for the R$1,000,000 question.
-The contestant in control was shown only the question and the four possible answers as before; they are not allowed to use any lifelines.
-Instead, the contestant was given 20 seconds to study the question before deciding whether to give an answer and risk all of the money or stop the game and leave with R$500,000.
-If the contestant answered the final question incorrectly, they lost all of their winnings.
+The contestant in control was shown only the question and the four possible answers.
+They were not allowed to use any lifelines.
+Instead, the contestant was given 20 seconds to study the question before deciding whether to answer and risk all the money or stop the game and leave with R$500,000.
+An incorrect answer caused the contestant to lose all of their winnings.

-The same rules for the original version were used in the 2009 revival, but the contestant had to answer 24 questions in order to win R$1,000,000 as opposed to 16.
+The same rules as the original version were used in the 2009 revival, but the contestant had to answer 24 questions to win R$1,000,000, up from 16.

 Notable contestants

-Sidiney Ferreira Moraes was the only contestant to answer the R$1,000,000 question correctly, having done so in October 2003.
+Only one contestant answered the R$1,000,000 question correctly: Sidiney Ferreira Moraes in October 2003.

 Cancelled children's version

 On 9 February 2017, SBT announced that Show do Milhão would be revived as a children's game show with Patricia Abravanel as presenter.
-The children's version was cancelled in August 2017 before airing a single episode due to Rede Globo's acquisition of an official Brazilian version of Millionaire.
+The children's version was cancelled in August 2017 before it aired a single episode due to Rede Globo's acquisition of an official Brazilian version of Millionaire.

 Revival

-The game show was revived in 2021 as Show do Milhão PicPay, presented by Celso Portiolli.
-Due to the sponsorship agreement with PicPay, users had to download the app and, if a transaction of over R$50 was made, the contestant would be eligible for participation, determined by Caixa Econômica Federal.
-During the season, which aired between September and November 2021, transactions amassed R$2,4 million, divided among 312 eligible users.
+The game show was revived in 2021 as Show do Milhão PicPay and presented by Celso Portiolli.
+Under the sponsorship agreement with PicPay, users had to download the app.
+If a transaction of over R$50 was made, they would be eligible to participate, as determined by Caixa Econômica Federal.
+During the season, which aired between September and November 2021, transactions totaled R$2.4 million.
+This amount was divided among 312 eligible users.

-On 18 June 2024 SBT announced the return of Show do Milhão in 2025, set to be presented by Patrícia Abravanel.
-Shortly after the death of Silvio Santos, it was announced that the revival would return earlier than expected, with the first episode airing on 8 September 2024.
+On 18 June 2024, SBT announced the return of Show do Milhão in 2025, with Patrícia Abravanel as presenter.
+However, shortly after Silvio Santos's death, the revival was moved forward, and the first episode aired on 8 September 2024.

-In January 2025, SBT announced a new season of Show do Milhão, hosted this time by Patrícia Abravanel, with a tentative premiere date scheduled for May 4, to try competing against Globo in the 11pm slot following the end of Big Brother Brasil 25.
-Scheduled to have thirteen programs, the ratings will determine if a third series of the revival is a viable option, which would air in the second half of 2025.
+In January 2025, SBT announced a new season of Show do Milhão, hosted again by Patrícia Abravanel.
+The tentative premiere date was set for May 4.
+The show aimed to compete against Globo in the 11pm slot after the end of Big Brother Brasil 25.
+A total of thirteen programs were scheduled.
+Ratings would determine if a third series of the revival was viable, which could air in the second half of 2025.